WDymw/Ryersons-BSE-Portfolio/index.md

 My next step is to desolder my prototype and move on to create a schematic with 7-8 LED rings wired, and make all of them reactive to music.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NpqBCa7kghs?si=nl133czFQXI5RgUp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Second Milestone

+The second milestone of my project includes finishing building the structures of the lanterns (For instance, using expanders to expand the lanterns) and connecting all the wires.
+Similar to the prototype in milestone one, this system gains power from the power supply, which then powers the microcontroller and the 5 LED rings, one in each paper lantern.
+The add-ons from the previous model contain a “rail” which is built by three long cables, delivering the current from the JST connector to each LED ring.
+The three cables of the rail are power, ground, and data.
+The Data cable is the odd one, it goes in and connects to the data input of a lantern, but it comes out from the data output, which is another joint.
+For so, data in this schematic does not work like others, it has an order, which is based on its sequence.
+The information would pass to the next only if the previous one functions.
+	So far, the lanterns are capable of lighting in an orangish yellow on themselves, meaning that they do not require any command from the computer.
+However, if the microcontroller is connected to the computer, then the lanterns can create a light of any color, and with many types of frequencies and sequences.
+For instance, blue light for 1.5 seconds, then pause for 0.5 seconds, then light up red.
+Since the arrangement of the data wires creates an order, it is also possible for each lantern to have different colors at the same time, caused by the latency of the order.
+Challenges I faced during the building of the project centered around soldering.
+Soldering itself is not complicated, but the amount of joints that needed soldering deeply challenged my patience.
+Especially when some parts of a soldered joint fall off, which leads to a collapse, with more time spent on fixing the issue.
+As the number of LED rings I installed, I became more skillful at soldering.
+I learned to spread the liquid metal out evenly before it dries, and measure the length and thickness of the heat shrinks to make sure that they fit the open spaces.
+The final step I need to complete to reach the third milestone would be to make them all react to the sound input on my computer.
+This part would be done through LedFx.

 # Code